dilshankarunarathne/ml-notes/README.md

 # Machine Learning

-Machine Learning, is the field of study that gives computers
+Machine Learning, is the field of study that gives computers the ability to learn